- Autonomy – Freedom, Self-Rule, Self-Determination, Uncontrolled

 We wanted to say that entrepreneurs are risk-takers.
 We really wanted the research to point towards this.
 People that start businesses have a different risk-perspective.
 What do we mean by this?
 Well, it is complicated.
 People that start businesses just don’t see the risk.

 Perspective is everything in this case.
-Entrepreneurs aren’t completely blind to risk but where others see the risk they see opportunity.
+Entrepreneurs aren’t completely blind to risk but where others see a risk they see an opportunity.
 Think of it this way, a Fire-Fighter rushes into a burning building, their risk is not the same as it is for an untrained civilian.
 The risk is still calculated but the perspective is different.
 Many of the people we interviewed shared with us that they found employment to be equally (sometimes more) risky.

 Curiosity seems to be a strong driver for many entrepreneurs.
 We interviewed over 100 entrepreneurs and a large percentage stated they were driven by curiosity.
-Their curiosity drives them to be creative problem-solvers, exploring multiple possible solutions.

 It is immediately clear that curiosity is not enough but plays an important role in motivating people to start businesses.